jfc2113/MicrowaveLineFitter/README.md

-This file describes the contents of MicrowaveLineFitter, which contains code used for the work Corby et al. (2015), Monthly Notices of the Royal Astronomical Society.
-The code can be applied to any broadband spectra and perform automated line fitting and semi-automated line identification.
+This file describes the contents of MicrowaveLineFitter, which contains code used in Corby et al. (2015), Monthly Notices of the Royal Astronomical Society.
+The code can be applied to any baseline-subtracted broadband spectral line data.
+It performs automated line fitting and semi-automated line identification.
 We provide instructions for use including a description of the input and output files and system requirements.

 The scripts have been tested in IPYTHON version 0.12.1 with PYTHON 2.7.3, NUMPY 1.6.1, and MATPLOTLIB 1.1.1rc.
 PYTHON 2.7.3 includes the MATH and CSV modules that are used in the scripts.
 A full description of the code follows below.